 Construction and design features of a Buchholz relay

 The external casing and terminal box of a Buchholz relay are made up of aluminium alloy.
-It is a weatherproof and oil tight design that holds inside two float switches, one at the top and the other at the bottom, for sensing oil level and flap to sense oil surge.
-Two reed switches/mercury switches, one for alarm and the other for trip, are attached to the float switch.
-These switches are connected to the terminals within the terminal box at the top of Buchholz relay.
-An inspection window is provided to monitor the oil level inside it.
+It is a weatherproof and oil-tight design that holds inside two float switches, one at the top and the other at the bottom, for sensing oil level and flap to sense oil surge.
+Two reed switches/mercury switches, one for alarm and the other for

 A gas release cock is provided at its top to expel the accumulated gases.
-An electrical circuit contact test button is found at the top and drain cock is provided at the bottom of the casing.
-Modern relays come with provision for analogue and digital signal option for continuous gas accumulation and flow speed monitoring.
+An electrical circuit contact test button and the terminals are enclosed in a weather-resistant cast aluminium alloy terminal box fitted at the top of the relay.
+A drain cock is provided at the bottom of the casing.
+The electrical circuitry is Modern relays come with provision for analogue and digital signals option for continuous gas accumulation and flow speed monitoring.

 The principle of operation of a Buchholz relay